Women in architecture: Other early graduates

 Fay Kellogg (1871–1918) learnt her architectural skills with a German tutor who taught her drafting, at the Pratt Institute in Brooklyn, and by working with Marcel de Monclos in his Paris atelier.
 She had hoped to study at the École des Beaux-Arts but as a woman was refused admission.
 As a result of her efforts, however, the institution later opened its doors to women wishing to study architecture.
 On her return to the United States, Kellogg helped design the Hall of Records in Lower Manhattan before opening a studio of her own.
 She went on to design hundreds of buildings in the New York area, encouraging the New York Times to describe her as "one of the most successful woman architects in America".
 Mary Gannon and Alice Hands were early graduates of the New York School of Applied Design for Women in 1892, and formed an architectural firm in 1894, Gannon and Hands, that focused on low-cost residential housing in New York City.
 Julia Morgan (1872–1957) was the first woman to receive a degree in architecture from the École des Beaux-Arts.
 She was initially refused admission as a woman in 1896 but reapplied and was successfully admitted in 1898.
 After graduating in 1901, she returned to California where she had a prolific and innovative career, blazing new paths professionally, stylistically, structurally, and aesthetically, setting high standards of excellence in the profession.
 Completing over 700 projects, she is especially known for her work for women's organizations and key clients, including Hearst Castle in San Simeon, considered to be one of her masterpieces.
-She was the first woman architect licensed in California.
+She was the first female architect licensed in California.
 Mary Rockwell Hook (1877–1978) from Kansas also traveled to study architecture at the École des Beaux-Arts where she suffered from discrimination against women after sitting for examinations.
 She was not successful in gaining admittance, and returned to America in 1906, where she did practice architecture.
 She designed the Pine Mountain Settlement School in Kentucky as well as a number of buildings in Kansas City where she was the first architect to incorporate the natural terrain into her designs and the first to use cast-in-place concrete walls.

 Florence Mary Taylor (1879–1969) emigrated at an early age from England to Australia with her parents.
 She enrolled in night classes at the Sydney Technical College where she became the first woman to complete final year studies in architecture in 1904.
 She went on to work in the busy office of John Burcham Clamp, where she became chief draftsperson.
 In 1907, with Clamp's support, she applied to become the first female member of the Institute of Architects of New South Wales but faced considerable opposition, only being invited to join in 1920.